sujitdmello/ai-foundry-agent-java-spring-boot-sample/README.md

 # Azure AI Foundry Agent Demo

 A Spring Boot console application demonstrating how to create and interact with Azure AI Foundry agents using the Azure AI Agents SDK.
+THis sample specifically uses the CodeInterpreterTool which runs Python code as part of the Agent execution.
+The code generates a graph image in the output folder.

 ## Features